Lakshmanshankar/Lakshmanshankar.github.io/src/content/projects/excalidraw-with-supabase.md

 I recently built a custom backend for Excalidraw using Supabase.
 In this post I'll explain how I built it.

+### Disclaimer:
+I have great respect for Excalidraw and its creators for building such an amazing open source tool.
+This project is not meant to compete with Excalidraw in any way.
+Incase you're looking for a hosted version of Excalidraw, check out [Excalidraw Plus](https://plus.excalidraw.com/).

 ## Motivation:

 As software developers, we love whiteboards for sketching ideas—whether it's for algorithms, architecture designs, or just for fun.
 Excalidraw is an excellent tool for this purpose.
 Its keyboard-centric design makes it intuitive and arguably the best option for quick sketches.
 Moreover, Excalidraw is open source and features some impressive React code.